Gten71/KotlApp/README.md

 # :)
 first app in AndroiStudio on Kotlin.
-This app just reverse text
+This app can reverse and uppercase any text what do you type